cfabiolongo/EAD-CogBot/README.md

 ### Setting interaction configuration

-In section [LLM] of congig.ini, the parameter *MODE* must be set as follows:
+In section [LLM] of config.ini, the parameter *MODE* must be set as follows:
 * AD (Abduction-Deduction with FOL-to_NL response)
 * LLM (only Query/Answer LLM)
 * DUAL (AD+LLM) -----> to be added soon!